pgmoneta/pgmoneta/doc/manual/user-01-quickstart.md

 wal_slot = repl
 ```

-In our main section called `[pgmoneta]` we setup `pgmoneta` to listen on all network addresses.
+In our main section called `[pgmoneta]` we setup [**pgmoneta**][pgmoneta] to listen on all network addresses.
 We will enable Prometheus metrics on port 5001 and have the backups live in the `/home/pgmoneta` directory.
 All backups are being compressed with zstd and kept for 7 days.
 Logging will be performed at `info` level and put in a file called `/tmp/pgmoneta.log`.
 Last we specify the location of the `unix_socket_dir` used for management operations and the path for the PostgreSQL command line tools.

 Next we create a section called `[primary]` which has the information about our [PostgreSQL][postgresql] instance.
 In this case it is running on `localhost` on port `5432` and we will use the `repl` user account to connect, and the Write+Ahead slot will be named `repl` as well.